lzukw/WirelessDisplay/Scripts/README.md

 This script receives four command-line-arguments.

-The first argument ("STREAMING_TYPE") is a string indicating the method, that is used for streaming (for now: "VNC-Reverse" or "FFMpeg", but new streaming-types could be added by modifying only the scripts and the [config.json]-files).
+The first argument ("STREAMING_TYPE") is a string indicating the method, that is used for streaming (for now: "VNC, VNC-Reverse" or "FFMpeg", but new streaming-types could be added by modifying only the scripts and the [config.json]-files.
+Using Open-broadcaster-Studio as streaming-source is planned at least on Linux-presentation-computers).

-The second argument ("IP") is the IP-Address of remote computer receiving the stream.
+The second argument ("SINK_IP") is the IP-Address of remote computer receiving the stream.

 The third argument ("PORT") is the port-number, that the streaming-sink on the remote computer listens on.

+The fourth argument ("SOURCE_SCREEN_RESOLUTION") is used by some streaming-sources to grab the desktop.
+This is a string like "1980x1024" indicating the screen-resolution of the presentation-computer (streaming-source).

-The fourth argument ("SCREEN_RESOLUTION") is a string like "1024x768". ffmpeg and x11vnc first grab the desktop-content, and then scale it to this screen-resolution before streaming.
-On Windows, if VNC is used, this argument is ignored, because winvnc4.exe does not support scaling of the sent sream (as far as I know).
+The fifth argument ("STREAM_SCREEN_RESOLUTION") is a string like "1024x768". ffmpeg and x11vnc first grab the desktop-content, and then scale it to this screen-resolution before streaming.
+On Windows, if VNC is used, this argument is ignored, because winvnc4.exe does not support scaling of the sent stream.

 ### Command-line-arguments passed to the startStreamingSink-script

 The first command-line-argument ("STREAMING_TYPE") is the same as for the startStreamingSource-script.

+The second command-line-argument ("SOURCE_IP") is the IP-address of the remote streaming-source-computer.
+This parameter is used for normal VNC-connections.

-The second argument is the port-number used for streaming.
-The streaming-sink will listen on this port.
+The third argument is the port-number used for streaming.
+The streaming-sink will listen on this port (For "normal" VNC the VNC-Server, i.e. the streaming-source will listen on this port, not the streaming-sink).
 The only requirement is, that this port is not used already by another program.
 Also port-numbers for custom services must be in the range 1024...65535.
 Use 5500, if not sure.
 This is the port-number normally used by VNC for reverse-connections, and normally is free.
-You can use this port-number also for FFmpeg-streaming.
+You can use this port-number also for FFmpeg-streaming and VNC in reverse-mode.

 ## Trouble-shooting / Testing the scripts

-Everything, that the C#-Programs do, is to start and stop the scripts here.
+Everything, that the C#-programs do, is to start and stop the scripts here.
 So the whole functionality of the WirelessDisplay can be tested, by "manually" running the scripts from terminals (bash-terminal, cmd.exe).
-If something does not work as ecpected, try to do this!
+If something does not work as ecpected, try debugginh the scripts by running their lines in a terminal!

 For example: On a Windows-projecting-computer run the following scripts (The `START /B` on Windows runs a program/script in background, this is the same